Umbarger, Texas

 Umbarger (/ˈʌmbɑːrɡər/ UM-bar-gər) is a census-designated place in Randall County, Texas, United States.
-According to the Handbook of Texas, the community had an estimated population of 327 in 2000.
+As of the 2020 census, Umbarger had a population of 123.
 The community is part of the Amarillo, Texas Metropolitan Statistical Area.

 History

 The origins of the community date back to the mid-1890s.
 In 1895, rancher S.G.
 Umbarger leased the site from the Houston and Great Northern Railroad survey lands.
 He purchased it two years later and established several businesses that catered to area settlers and travelers.
 The Panhandle and Santa Fe Railway established a switch near Umbarger's ranch in 1898.
 Although Umbarger sold his ranch and moved to nearby Canyon in 1900, the settlement retained its name.